 The senior school is where NAC students grow into fine young men and women.
-Our teachers encourage our students to become critical thinkers, explore problems, express and argue their viewpoints, be creative and share their ideas.
-Our supportive and encouraging learning environment helps our students achieve their best and this is demonstrated through consistently strong performance in the HSC.
+Our teachers encourage our students to become critical thinkers, exploring problems, expressing and arguing their viewpoints.
+As well, they encourage them to be creative and share their ideas.
+Our supportive and encouraging learning environment helps our students achieve their best, results that are demonstrated through consistently strong performances in the HSC.

 As a Christian school in the Anglican tradition, the development of character is central to our ethos and daily work.
 Through our Pastoral Care program, focus is given to positive peer relations, positive behaviours, resilience and restoration.

 In our Senior School students have many opportunities to build skills in leadership and collaboration.
-This could be through the Student Leaders Forum, House activities, fund raising for charities, involvement in Chapel, or outdoor education.
-Our camps program seek to foster strong supportive relationships, providing our students with challenges in a safe and secure environment.
+This could be through the Student Leaders Forum, House activities, fundraising for charities, involvement in Chapel, or outdoor education.
+Our camps program seeks to foster strong supportive relationships and provide students with challenges in a safe and secure environment.

 Those students with an interest in music and drama are encouraged to participate in one of our ensembles or bands.
-Our school is well known for producing Musicals of a very high standard.
-These have included Fiddler on the Roof, My Fair Lady, Annie and Oklahoma!
+Our school is well known for producing musicals of a very high standard.
+These have included Fiddler on the Roof, My Fair Lady, Annie, Oklahoma! and Hairspray.